Magnitude 5.9 quake strikes along California-Nevada border - News Break

 SAN FRANCISCO — (AP) — An earthquake with a preliminary magnitude of 5.9 rattled the California-Nevada border Thursday afternoon, with people reporting feeling the shaking hundreds of miles away, according to the U.S. Geological Survey.

 The earthquake struck at 3:49 p.m. in a region about 250 miles (402 kilometers) east of San Francisco and south of Lake Tahoe.
-Its epicenter was 4 miles (6.5 km) west-southwest of Walker, a California town of fewer than 900 residents.
+Its epicenter was 4 miles (6.5 km) west-southwest of Walker, California.
 It was followed by a dozen aftershocks, with at least one with a 4.6 magnitude, the USGS said.

-“The ground was shaking pretty bad, and then everything started falling,” said Carolina Estrada, manager at the Walker Coffee Company.
-Syrup bottles broke, dishes fell to the ground and the roof of the shop caved in a bit.
+Sally Rosen, who owns a popular burger restaurant in Walker, near the epicenter, said her 2-year-old was napping in her arms in her home behind the restaurant when the earthquake hit.

+“We felt the shaking of the building, and we didn’t know quite what it was at first,” she told KGO-TV in San Francisco.
+“It kept going, and it was pretty intense and scary, frankly.
+So we ran out of the house as fast as we could and ran to the restaurant because the first thought was, ‘Oh my goodness, we need to shut off the gas.’ ”

 Communities all around Lake Tahoe and as far south as Fresno, California, felt the earthquake, which had a depth of 6 miles (9.8 km).